dmit-game-dev-semester-02/animation-and-inputs-mylittIepony/README.md

 (1 mark) Have another, separate animation sequence move around in response to key input and animate differently depending on what direction it's moving in.
-cant do this one cause it requires the multirow and my classes wont recognize unless i restart my entirew prokject which like i said im literally just not doing
+cant do this one cause it requires the multirow and my classes wont recognize unless i restart my entirew prokject which like i said im literally just not doing cause i cannot be asked to remake it

 ### Additional Notes
 - Any or all artwork may be generated or found on the Internet as long as the content is in the public domain.